Medicare Enrollment: How and When to Enroll in Medicare

 Medicare Advantage plan enrollment

-Medicare Advantage, also known as Medicare Part C, is another way to receive Original Medicare benefits and is offered through private insurance companies.
+Medicare Advantage, also known as Medicare Part C, is another way to receive Original Medicare benefits and is offered through private insurance companies that have contracts with Medicare.
 At minimum, all Medicare Advantage plans must offer the same Medicare Part A and Part B benefits as Original Medicare.
 Some Medicare Advantage plans also include additional benefits, such as prescription drug coverage.
 You must have Original Medicare, Part A and B, to enroll in a Medicare Advantage plan through a private insurer.

 You can enroll in a Medicare Advantage plan during two enrollment periods, the Initial Coverage Election Period and Annual Election Period.